stratosphereips/StratosphereTestingFramework/README.md

 # Installation and Dependencies
-Before installing stf, you need to install the dependencies:
+Before installing stf, you need to install the dependencies.
+You can use _pip_ to install them, like:
+- sudo pip install -r dependencies.txt

+Or you can install them by hand
 - prettytable (apt-get install python-prettytable)
 - transaction (apt-get install python-transaction)
 - zodb (apt-get install python-zodb)
--

 Then you are ready to use stf.py.

+If you want to also use the histogram commands (which give you awesome ascii-art histogram of the data) you need to install manually the program https://github.com/philovivero/distribution.

 # How to use the stf program
-The most common usage of the program is to just execute it:
+To start using the program you just need to execute it:

-> stf.py
+> ./stf.py

+And you should see something like

 By default the program will search for the configuration file in confs/stf.conf.
 From that file it will read where are the configuration files for the ZODB and the ZEO server if it is being used.
 Upon the first run, stf will create the folder ~/.stf/, containing the .stfhistory file (the history of commands).
 The database folder is also relative to the local folder and is by default ./database